evidentlyai/evidently/docs/book/reports/data-quality.md

 You might also need to specify additional column mapping:
 * If you have a **datetime** column and want to learn how features change with time, specify the datetime column in the `column_mapping`.
 * If you have a **target** column and want to see features distribution by target, specify the target column in the `column_mapping`.

-The report contains the section that plots interactions between the features and the target.
-It will look slightly different for classification and regression tasks.
+* Specify the **task** if you want to explore interactions between the features and the target.
+This section looks slightly different for classification and regression tasks.
 By default, if the target has a numeric type and has >5 unique values, Evidently will treat it as a regression problem.
 Everything else is treated as a classification problem.
 If you want to explicitly define your task as `regression` or `classification`, you should set the `task` parameter in the `column_mapping` object.

 {% hint style="info" %}
 You can read more to understand [column mapping](../tests-and-reports/column-mapping.md) and [data requirements](../tests-and-reports/input-data.md) for Evidently reports in the corresponding sections of documentation.